How to Care for Halo Extensions in Winter and on Ski Trips

 Ski season doesn’t have to mean dull, tangled hair.
 With proper care, Halo hair extensions stay soft, shiny, and manageable—even in freezing temperatures.

-Because they’re removable, lightweight, and adhesive-free, Halo extensions remain one of the safest and smartest hair extension choices for winter travel.
+Because they’re removable (convenient for active travelers), lightweight, and adhesive-free, Halo extensions remain one of the safest and smartest hair extension choices for winter travel.

-Enjoy the slopes—and your halo-worthy hair—all season long.
+Enjoy the slopes—and your halo hair extensions—all season long.

 Frequently Asked Questions